 One demographic cohort of the homeless population is comprised of people laboring under some type of mental illness.
 20 to 25 percent of the homeless population is thought to suffer from some type of mental illness.
 This contrasts with about 6 percent of the general population that is estimated to be afflicted with a mental health condition.

 There is an important caveat to bear in mind when it comes to homelessness and mental health.
-There is a segment of this demographic cohort that were afflicted with a mental health condition and ultimately became homeless, in part because of a mental illness.
+There is a segment of this demographic cohort that was afflicted with a mental health condition and ultimately became homeless, in part because of mental illness.
 There is also a segment of this demographic cohort that became homeless and then developed a mental illness.
 The stark reality is that life on the street can degrade a person’s physical and mental health.

 Homelessness and Substance Abuse

 Researchers believe that approximately 38 percent of the homeless population abuses or is addicted to alcohol and 26 percent abuses or is addicted to other drugs, according to the National Coalition for the Homeless.
-A considerable majority of this cohort ended up homeless primarily because of their abuse of or addiction to mind altering substances.
+A considerable majority of this cohort ended up homeless primarily because of their abuse of or addiction to mind-altering substances.
 A small percentage of this cohort developed abuse or addiction issues after becoming homeless, likely as a coping mechanism to their plight.

-Another demographic cohort defining the homeless population is that comprised of homeless families.
+Another demographic cohort defining the homeless population is comprised of homeless families.
 Approximately 33 percent of the homeless population in the United States consists of families without homes, according to the National Alliance to End Homelessness.
 The total population of homeless families in the United States is said to be over 56,000 families.